The Polymesh Association’s core team have backgrounds in finance, technology, and law.

 Adam joined Polymath in 2018 to help bring blockchain based financial technology to the market and solve some of the fundamental issues in today’s financial infrastructure.
 Adam Dossa transitioned from CTO at Polymath to the Polymesh Association in 2022, where he is Head of Blockchain and helps drive forward the Association’s technical agenda and mission.

-Graeme Moore is the Head of Tokenization at the Polymesh Association.
-The Polymesh Association is dedicated to the growth and adoption of Polymesh, an institutional-grade permissioned blockchain built specifically for regulated assets.
-He is also an advisory board member of RedSwan, a marketplace for tokenized commercial real estate; and the author of B is for Bitcoin, the first-ever ABC book about Bitcoin.
-Prior to Polymesh, Graeme has been the creative director at Spartan Race; an associate at Canada’s largest independent investment advisory firm; and an analyst at one of the world’s largest real estate brokerages.
+Graeme Moore is the Head of Tokenization at the Polymesh Association, a not-for-profit dedicated to the growth of the Polymesh blockchain ecosystem.
+He is also the author of B is for Bitcoin, the first ever ABC book about Bitcoin.
+Prior to Polymesh, Graeme was the first employee at Polymath; the creative director at Spartan Race; and an associate at Canada’s largest independent investment advisory firm.

 William Vaz-Jones is the Head of Partnership Development at the Polymesh Association.
 His responsibilities include educating, onboarding, as well as developing and managing key partnership relationships.